-West Des Moines Campus did not have Campus Safety Officers.
-Serious criminal incidents were referred to by the West Des Moines Police Department.
-Non-Emergency incidents were referred to the Campus Safety and Security Department in La Crosse, WI.
+West Des Moines Viterbo Campus does not have Campus Safety Officers.
+Serious criminal incidents are referred to the West Des Moines Police Department.
+Non-emergency incidents are referred the Campus Safety and Security Department in La Crosse, WI.
 Campus Safety and Security Officers can take an incident report by phone or email or via the Viterbo Speaks Up website (www.viterbo.edu/viterbo-speaks-up).
-The Campus Safety Officers can evaluate how to handle the incident and contact local law enforcement if needed.
+The Campus Safety Officer can evaluate how to handle the incident and contact local law enforcement if needed.